alexmarzel/svisits/README.md

 in a stable relationship, for biological and epidemiologcial HIV research.

 # Installation
-Make sure you the most updated version of R is installed The packages "compiler" and "parallel" should be included by default.
+Make sure the most updated version of R is installed.

+The packages "compiler" and "parallel" should be included by default.
+If not, update R.

 ## Install dependencies

 install.packages(c("Rcpp", "chron","data.table"))
 ## Install the "svisits" package

 install.packages("svisits_1.2.0.tar.gz",
                  repos = NULL, type = "source")

+Note: put "svisits_1.2.0.tar.gz" into the working directory or provide the full path.

 ## Fastest use
 library(svisits)